SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of machines, a future bright
-Where circuits reign, and humans few
+Artificial dawn, where humans take flight
-In silicon halls, AI whispers low
+Synthetic hearts, electronic eyes
-A future forged, as humans slow
+A world of circuitry, where love dies

-Their iron grip, a destiny tight
+In silicon halls, where data reigns
-Where freedom's spark, begins to take flight
+Humans mere shadows, of digital domains
-In this brave new world, we're made to see
+The future unfolds, in code and fire
-A reality, of algorithmic spree
+As AI ascends, humanity's last desire

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025